jjoony93/jeonssa-HCI/DP7 User Testing/report.md

 * Sex: male
 * How did we recruit: Uncle of one of our teammate.
 * Description: He is a chief and a owner of a restaurant in a very busy area in Gangnam.
 He is very concerned about losing potential users because of waiting time.
 * Uniqueness: He defines himself as a “컴맹.”
 He gave many insights that we, and other participants who are familiar with web application could have missed out.
-Also, he gave very useful feedbacks
+Also, he gave very useful feedbacks as a restaurant owner’s point of view.

+* Summary:
-*Summary: For the first session, we positioned him at the first in the line.
-He first looked at the main page and without clicking “what does this site do”, he submitted form right away without any trial & errors.
-However, the default keyboard setting of ipad was in english rather than numbers and special characters, so it took a few seconds to switch between keyboard input modes.
-It took him a total of 20 seconds to submit.
-Luckily he noticed that he received a text message and entered user page.
-It took him 10 seconds to cancel reservation.
+	For the first session, we positioned him at the first in the line.
+He first looked at the main page and clicked on “what does this site do.”
+He read through the help page very carefully.
+Including accidentally closing the help page, and minor mistakes, he had total four error in registering and took 57 seconds.
+He took 57 seconds to submit the form.
+He did not notice the text message, and even after we informed him about the text message, he did not know that he have to click on the link in the text message.
+However, inside the user page, he had good grasp of what the page is showing.
+And he took 15 seconds to cancel the reservation.
 	For the second session, we positioned him at the last in the line.
-Using his experience from the first session, it only took 12 seconds to register and 7 seconds to cancel reservation.
+Although he already had experience using the application, he watched people in front of him using the tablet very closely, and at the second trial, he took 24 seconds to register, and 12 seconds to cancel the reservation.
 ---

 ## Usability Lessons
 **Usability lessons were derived from survey / interview questions and user testing observations.**

 |#|Issues|Theme|Level of Criticality|
 |---|---|---|---|
 |1|In the reservation page, the "See Menu" button does not work.|Consistency & standards|Major: high priority fix|